 The Siege focuses on six fighters and their relationship to one another, to the Israeli army outside and to the clergy inside the church.
 The play also delves into issues about the possibility of morality in warfare and the consequences of lengthy oppression through military occupation, as each fighter reflects upon his relationship to Palestine and to the struggle.
 The play is narrated by a tour guide who leads the audience into a reflection on the historical and spiritual importance of the church, interspersed with dramatised scenes and authentic video material of the 2002 siege, cut by present-day interviews with the exiled fighters.

-As a result, The Siege treads on territory rarely explored, creating a space in which fighters are seen not only as idealised symbols of resistance or demonised symbols of terrorism, but as individuals, Muslim and Christian, who under extreme circumstances take actions that will have far-reaching consequences for themselves and in the wider socio-political context.
+As a result, The Siege treads on territory rarely explored, creating a space in which fighters are seen not only as idealised symbols of resistance or demonised symbols of terrorism, but as individuals who under extreme circumstances take actions that will have far-reaching consequences.

 The Siege is performed in Arabic.
 For English speakers: The Siege Story Breakdown.

-The Siege was originally produced in spring 2015 in the West Bank as well as in the UK, receiving exceptional reviews.
+The Siege was originally produced in spring 2015 in the West Bank and toured in the UK, receiving exceptional reviews.
 The tour included ten venues across Britain and twenty sold-out performances.
 Read more about the 2015-16 performances of The Siege.

 It develops into an unexpectedly compelling theatrical experience with a rough and ready energy, and, in the very act of its telling, speaks for the voiceless and forgotten.”
 The Guardian